How can I tell if my current thermostat is low voltage?

 Low voltage systems

-Note how which wires from inside the wall are connected and how the corresponding connectors are labeled.
-Enter this information into Nest’s Compatibility Check to confirm that your low voltage system is compatible with Nest.
-If you’re still unsure what kind of system you have, contact a local Nest Certified professional for help.
+Note how wires from inside the wall are connected and how the corresponding connectors are labeled.
+Enter this information into the Nest Thermostat's Compatibility Checker to confirm that your low voltage system is compatible with the Nest Thermostat.
+If you’re still unsure what kind of system you have, contact a local Nest Certified Professional for help.